happy-san/codingame_practice_puzzles/README.md

 While this was not my initial motive, the limitations(lack of auto-complete due to latency, etc) that I felt in the online IDE of CodinGame lead me to create [`test generator`](/test/test_generator.dart) which I use to generate the boilerplate-code of the test for each puzzle which in turn enables me to code locally.
 If you're a fellow gamer give it a try.

 ## Plagiarism
-Since I am implementing solutions to the puzzles which are associated with experience points/levels in the CodinGame ecosystem and especially since CodinGame doesn't allow the user to even view other solutions before they've themselves first implemented a passing solution, I feel obliged to clarify, and even remind my fellow gamer, that this repository is not meant to be used to promote plagiarism.
+Since I am implementing solutions to the puzzles which are associated with experience points/levels in the CodinGame ecosystem and especially since CodinGame doesn't allow the user to even view other solutions before they've themselves first implemented a passing solution, I feel obliged to clarify that this repository is not meant to be used to promote plagiarism.

 ## Links